Help towards your care costs

 NHS FUNDED NURSING CONTRIBUTION

-You may qualify for NHS Funded Nursing Care is you are a resident in a nursing home (as opposed to a care home) and your condition qualifies.
-The NHS will make a flat-rate contribution, paid directly to the care home, towards the cost of providing the on-site nursing.
+You may qualify for NHS Funded Nursing Care if you are a resident in a nursing home (as opposed to a care home) and your condition qualifies.
+The NHS will make a flat-rate contribution, paid directly to the care home, towards the cost of providing on-site nursing.

 When choosing a nursing home it is important to establish how they treat this payment.
-Some homes quote their fees net of the payment (For example, you will pay £1,000 a week and we retain the NHS payment).
+Some homes quote their fees net of the payment (for example, you will pay £1,400 a week and the home retain the NHS payment, making the total cost of care £1,609.19).
 Other's may quote a fee before the NHS payment is accounted for.
-For example, you will pay £1,000 a week less the NHS payment.
-Here the net cost of the care would be £844.95.
+For example, you will pay £1,400 a week less the NHS payment.
+Here the net cost of the care would be £1,190.81.
+The home may simply charge you £1,190.81 a week or they may change the full £1,400 and refund the NHS payment once received.

 LOCAL AUTHORITY FUNDING